 You can help decrease load times by ensuring that all of your files and images have been optimised to reduce their file size.

 Modern website development techniques take into account optimisation and all good website providers should be utilising these when building your website, however your content will also play a large part in ensuring your website loads quickly and effectively.

 3. Difficult Navigation

-Your navigation menu and sub-nav menus need to be intuitive and reflect the sequential steps of your customer journey.
+Your navigation menu needs to be intuitive and reflect the sequential steps of your customer journey.
 Complex, disjointed or inconsistent navigation will confuse and disorientate your users, making them feel helpless and frustrated - definitely not the kind of impact you want to make.

 Your users need to be able to land on your website and instantly know where to go.
 Remember to use terminology that makes sense to the end user (no jargon, acronyms or internal colloquialisms) and to provide them with clear call to actions that direct them to key information like contact details, term dates and policies.

 We would recommend planning your sitemap out to ensure that all of your important pages are easy to find and that your users don't have to go any further than 3 levels deep to find the information they require. (i.e School Information > Policies > Remissions)

 How well your content is laid out will have a direct impact on user interaction and will determine how well it is digested, interpreted and actioned.

 Alongside a structured sitemap (see #3) you will also need to plan how your content looks on the page to ensure that it is well-structured and clear.
 Over 50% of conversions are lost because potential customers can't find what they are looking for.